 Crude or Refined?
-Rationality of Downstream Investment for OPEC Members
+Rationality of Downstream Investment for Oil-Rich Economies

 Date Written: February 1, 2018

-Should oil-producing countries aggressively move toward downstream and invest in the oil refinery industry?
-This is a crucial development policy question for such economies.
-We critically review the rationale for a vertical integration strategy (i.e. downstream investment) within an oil-rich economy.
-We show that the average markup in the refining sector is significantly smaller than the profits in the upstream; thus, not much economic value-added can be expected through the vertical integration.
-We also find that while crude oil process contains unit-roots (i.e. random-walk), refining margins are stationary (i.e. mean-reverting).
-Thus, from a hedging prospective the more stable and mean-reverting refining margins can provide a revenue cushion when crude oil prices are low.
-Our theoretical model also shows that, among several other factors, the relative magnitude of refined demand to crude oil supply shocks plays a significant role in determining the optimal degree of integration.
+Should oil-rich countries aggressively move toward downstream and invest in the oil refinery industry?
+This is a crucial energy policy question for such economies.
+We offer theoretical models for a vertical integration strategy (i.e. downstream investment) within an oil-producing economy.
+The first model highlights the trade-off between return and risk-reduction features of upstream/downstream sectors.
+The dynamic model demonstrates the volatility of total budgetary revenue of each sector.
+We motivate the discussion in the context of OPEC countries.
+Our theory-guided empirical analysis shows that the average markup in the refining sector is significantly smaller than the profits in the upstream; thus, not much economic value-added can be expected through vertical integration.
+We, however, find that from a hedging prospective the more stable and mean-reverting refining margins may provide a partial revenue cushion when crude oil prices are low.
 The analysis can inform energy sector investment decisions as well as export diversification policies of oil producing countries.